What is a Chain

 Welded Chains are designed with pins, attachments, bushings, and sidebars, while the bushings are welded onto the sidebars of steel chains.
 The pins are used to couple the links together, and the attachments are welded onto the sidebars.
 Cast chains are similar to welded chains, but the main difference is that the links are cast, and the attachments are cast into the links instead of welded.

 Forged Chains are considered one of the most reliable conveying mediums offering versatility, strength, and abrasion resistance.
-They are available in various versions such as fortruckpress-focused mainlyrged link standard, double and triple series.
+They are available in various versions such as the standard series forged link chains, double and triple series.
 Also, Drop-Forged Rivetless Chains are constructed with cast steel inner and outer links and heat-treated steel pins that make them strong, corrosion-resistant, flexible, and highly functional.
 They can be used in trolley systems and general and overhead conveying systems.

 You can also check our article on the Advantages and Disadvantages of Chain Drives.